Classis Germanica: 1st to 2nd century

 who then marched to the site of the Battle of the Teutoburg Forest to bury the desecrated Roman soldiers that had died in the battle.
 After sustaining heavy losses fighting the Germanic tribes, they moved back to the Ems, where they were taken back on board the Classis Germanica.
 One year later under the command of legate Silius, Anteius and Caecina a fleet of a thousand ships were sent to dock at Kiel.
-The fleet included special innovations such as landing craft with flat bottoms and rudders at the stern and bow (naves actuariae), ballista transporters, wide arks for cavalry horses, bridge material and food and gear.
+The fleet included special innovations such as landing craft with flat bottoms and rudders at the stern and bow, ballista transporters, wide arks for cavalry horses, bridge material and food and gear.
 This transport fleet struck in spring 16 AD with Germanicus and an 8,000-strong army.

 From the island of the Batavi (present-day Beveland and Walcheren in the Netherlands) the fleet pushed forward to the mouth of the Ems, where the Army was heading towards present-day Jemgum.
 After the battles at the Weser River and Angrivarian Wall (located between the Weser and Steinhuder Meer) in which the Angrivarii, Bructeri and Cherusci tribes were defeated, a part of the army should have been returned to their garrisons.
 However, almost the entire fleet as well as everyone on board fell victim to a storm.
 Germanicus himself was stranded in the settlement area of the Chauci tribe, but remained unharmed.

 In 28 AD the Frisii rebelled against Roman rule.
 The Rhine fleet brought an expeditionary force in the revolting area, including to the besieged Roman port facility Flevum (Velsen).
 However, the frisii could not be stopped.
 The Romans lost control of the North Sea coast to the mouth of the Rhine.

 Between 46 AD and 47 AD the Romans tried to subdue the Frisians but despite the use of the fleet, the Romans could not maintain their gains.
 The legate Gnaeus Domitius Corbulo built a 27 kilometer canal (Fossa Corbulonis) in 48 AD between the mouths of the Oude Maas and the Oude Rijn.
 It was used primarily for troop and supply transport.